lukaszzielinski2003/python-cli-projects/bubble_sort/README.md

 Final sorted list: [1, 2, 3, 4]
 ```

+---

-# License
+## 🧾 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.